cdisc-org/usdm/README.md

 | :--- | :--- | :--- |
 | CT Version | Allows for the version of a specific external CT to be set.
 Multiple rows can be included to set the versions for several CTs | Of the form CT name = Version value, For example `SNOMED = 21st June 2012`|

+### Content Not Suported As Yet

+It is intended to support all of the content in the USDM.
+The following features are not yet supported:

+- Full Arm definitions
+- Full Epoch definitions